andrewpmilne/project-one-stag-games-club/README.md

 - Clear naming of different pages within the site to allow of ease of use between pages.
 - A logo to help brand the club and navigate to the homepage.
 - Underlined text to indicate the page a user is currently on.
-- A change in text colour when a mouse if hovered over a link to explain clearly what will happen when the link is clicked.
+- A change in text colour when a mouse if hovered over a link to visually indivate what will happen when the link is clicked.
 ![The desktop navbar](assets/images/read-me/navbar-full.png)
 ![The mobile or small screen navbar](assets/images/read-me/navbar-small.png)

 ### Introduction and 'Hero' image ###
 The first feature of the main section is a large image of a number of people at a club night and a button as a 'call to action' for new members to find out more.
 This busy scene shows the club in a positive light for any users one their first viewing of the website.
-The button use a media query to position in front of the image in desktops to save space and ensure it can be seen in a prominent position, but sits beneath the images in smaller screens to avoid blocking the image.
+The button uses a media query to position in front of the image in desktops to save space and ensure it can be seen in a prominent position, but sits beneath the images in smaller screens to avoid blocking the image.
 ![image and button on desktop screens](assets/images/read-me/action-button-large.png)
 ![image and button on smaller screens](assets/images/read-me/action-button-small.png)